Jo Malone visual rendered in black & white

 Once you hold that visual in mind, it becomes obvious that the perfume smells also more volatile.
 Again, you think of shoe polish but now it's closer to the smell of furniture polish.
 There are aldehydic nuances.
 Salicylates too.
 It smells of ancient, Flapper-era sunscreen at times.
 The powderiness you had perceived makes renewed sense as the smell of fragrant cedarwood saw dust.

 What you can enjoy now at leisure is the typical aromatic profile of a tuberose - and it is woody.
 It smells like corrupted, rotting wood a bit.
 Tuberose has a carrion aspect to it and you can now roll in imagination in its pleasantly deleterious fumes.
 It's never disagreeable.
-It is just enough of a whiplash that you can wear tuberose instead of jasmine.
+It is just enough of a whiplash that you can feel like you're wearing tuberose and never jasmine.
 This whiff of putrefaction is what makes the scent of tuberose one for people who appreciate "noble rot" (la pourriture noble).
 Usually, you taste it in cheeses, wine, nuoc mam sauce or gamey meats.
 In the scent of tuberose, which is finally and obviously perfectly captured by perfumer Marie Salamagne of Firmenich to the point of coming across as a photograph of it, there is both the poison and the antidote: the rot is always counterbalanced by a dose of pharmaceutical camphor.
 It makes it a dangerous, ambiguous, liminal flower.
 This is perhaps why it smells so much like human flesh on the verge of putrefaction.
 It remains a discreet suggestion, yet tangible, like a memento mori made of black jet you carry with you.